 This is a big project, and it will keep me busy for several months.

-- to add missing keywords or features, mainly compared to the HP-75C Math ROM,
+- add missing keywords or features, mainly compared to the HP-75C Math ROM,

 - NOT to add anachronistic features for instance from the HP50G and Prime of the XXI century,

-- and to remain 100% backward compatible with the Math ROM 1A.
+- and remain 100% backward compatible with the Math ROM 1A.

-- support of complex arguments with the inverse trigonometric ASIN/ACOS/ATAN and hyperbolic ASINH/ACOSH/ATANH functions,
+- support of complex arguments with the inverse trigonometric ASIN/ACOS/ATAN, inverse hyperbolic ASINH/ACOSH/ATANH and decimal log LGT functions, these operations were missing in the Math 1A ROM,

-- addition of the cotangent, secant and cosecant functions (COT, SEC and CSC - from the HP-75C mainframe).
+- addition of the cotangent, secant and cosecant functions (COT, SEC and CSC) for HP-75C and Series 80 compatibility.

 Please contact me if you have any suggestions, bug fixes or enhancements to propose!